Excel VBA Offset Column (5 Suitable Cases)

 Execution of Code & Viewing Output

-In the case of ActiveCell.Offset method, we have to select a cell first then we run the code.
-But the Range.Offset property doesn’t require selecting the cell first.
-We just run the code and get the output.
-In this case, the B9 cell is selected in the output.
+In the case of ActiveCell.Offset method, we have to select a cell first before running the code.
+With the Range.Offset method we can just run the code and get the output.
+In this case, cell B9 is selected in the output.

 Output of Range.Offset Property